kdv24/Jr-Developer-Site/README.md

 - Format all markdown files.
 This will also respect the code formatting preferences set in `.prettierrc.js`.

 There are many more git hooks and scripts which can be configured.
 For more information check out the [Husky repo](https://github.com/typicode/husky).

+## Storybook

+Storybook is a tool to build components in isolation of the main application.
+This enables development of the component to happen asynchronously of its integration into the site.
+An example is the data source for the component not being ready for integration.
+It also enables a tight feedback loop when working on a particular piece of UI, checking the rendered result with different props, and at different screen sizes.
+A sample component has been included in the repository and can be found at `src/components/button`.
+The `button.stories.js` file is what brings the component into Storybook.
+To see this sample component run `yarn storybook`.

+The Storybook configuration for this project has been customized in several areas to help initial configuration.

+- Update config with reccomended Gatsby changes in `.storybook/webpack.config.js`
+- Add additional Storybook utility plugins including the knobs and viewport plugin.
+- Storybook will look for all files ending in `.stories.js` in the `src` directory and subdirectories.
+If you desire to use `jsx` extensions, this can be updated in `.storybook/config.js`

+Storybook can be built and deployed separately from your site.
+To do so, run `yarn build-storybook`.

+### How to Remove Storybook

+If you do not want to include Storybook in your project it can be removed entirely with the following steps.

+- Uninstall all `@storybook/*` packages.
+- Delete the `.storybook` directory.
+- Delete the sample Storybook file at `src/components/button/button.stories.js`